Shocked by the Bible p.4

 He says that ‘you may be partakers of the divine nature.’(2 Peter 1:4) We’re actually going to take on God’s own divine nature … in the future … if we stop our sinning and give our life to God, and He has promised that He will raise us from the dead, give us eternal life, and we’ll be part of the divine family.” http://www.wnd.com/2...ving-offspring/

-The strength to live godly is not in man, it is our surrender to him that brings about obedience because we allow his nature to rule over ours.
+The strength to live godly is not in man, it is our surrender to the Lord that brings about obedience because we allow his nature to rule over ours.
 Apparently he has not come to the conclusion of the differences between Jesus’ ministry before he sent the Holy Spirit

 Yes, all of us are currently sinful, mortal beings headed for everlasting death if we don’t repent…and we can actually ‘put on immortality’ if we’re faithful to God” (The Divine Secret p.
 52. Kovacs)